-AUSTIN, Texas — Editor's note: Austin Water lifted the boil water notice for parts of Austin on Feb.
-22. Click here for more information.
+AUSTIN, Texas — Editor's note: Austin Water lifted the boil water notice for 100% of customers on Feb.
+23. Click here for more information.

 On Feb.
 17, Austin joined a growing list of Central Texas cities that are now under a boil water notice amid statewide power outages.

 The city-wide notice was issued due to power loss at the Ullrich Water Treatment Plant, Austin Water’s largest water treatment facility, and water pressure dropping below minimum standards.
 By the following morning, all three of Austin Water's water treatment plants regained power and are producing water, including the Ullrich Water Treatment Plant.
 However, the boil water notice will remain in effect until further notice, Austin Water said.